Tuesday, January 27, 2009

 Comfort food

 When I was younger I was not very discriminating in my food choices and I had a good appetite, as a result, by the time I graduated from high school, I was quite a bit overweight.
 It didn't bother me too much.
 I liked to study and to hang out by myself.
 I spent a lot of time reading, and thinking; the world outside my head didn't interest me much.
 When I started graduate school, however, my perspective started to change.
 A major reason for this was discovering yoga.
 I started to realize that even though I have a good imagination, the real world is a lot more fun.
-I started to care more about the health of my body.
-I became more physically active and changed my diet.

 Read More...